 The time itself does not matter.
 Don't worry about any myths like 'don't eat carbs after 6 p.m.', or 'don't eat late at night, you'll put on weight'.
 Pick the times that suit your lifestyle and preferences (they probably aren't going to be the same times as me, and that's fine).

 Having some kind of timed window also helps.
-You may know of this as intermittent fasting.
+You may know of this as intermittent fasting or time restricted fasting.
 All this means is there is a window in the day in which you eat your meals.

 Look at my day.
 My window is 10:30 - 21:00, and having that cut off point of 21:00 helps me not overconsume.